curvelogic/eucalypt.old/README.md

 This is the primary repository for the *eucalypt* tool for generating and transforming structured foramts like YAML and JSON.

-It contains documentation, standard library, reference test cases and a test harness for implementations.
+It is for documentation, standard prelude, reference test cases and a test harness for implementations.

-An prototype implementation is in the early stages of development at https://github.com/curvelogic/eucalypt-hs.
+One prototype implementation is in the early stages of development at https://github.com/curvelogic/eucalypt-hs.
 The beginnings of some documentation at https://curvelogic.github.io/eucalypt/ describe a mixture of what `eu` can do now and what it will do eventually.